 All these notions are transmitted to them through sports, theater, creative workshops, cultural outings, artistic activities, awareness sessions, training and many other projects which take place each year.

 Help support Taramana Click here

-Sign up for the newsletter to receive regular news about the kids at Taramana Click here
+Sign up for the newsletter (in French) to receive regular news about the kids at Taramana Click here